mag3sticl/shinywatcher/README.md

 ### Pingusermapping
 Ping one or more users in Discord when the mapped Scanner encounters a shiny.
 To get your User ID or anyone else’s User ID right click on their name and click “Copy ID” Alternative type there name as a mention and place a backslash \ in front of the mention.

+### Pingusermapping
+CatchHelper will add 3 buttons to discord notifications.
+By clicking the buttons, you can pause, start or stop your device to be able to login to your account with your phone.
+If you click the pause button the device will be paused for 5min.

 ###  plugin.ini